 Research and development expenses represented approximately 72% and 76% of our operating expenses for the six months ended June 30, 2004 and 2003, respectively.
 Research and development expenses increased 22%, from \$7.0 million for the six months ended June 30, 2003 to \$8.6 million for the six months ended June 30, 2004.
 The increase was primarily the result of amounts charged to expense for contractual obligations relating to developing our bead technology, in addition to increases in clinical trial costs, laboratory supplies, salary and other personnel-related expenses and non-cash stock compensation expense.
 Expenses associated with developing our bead technology totaled \$500,000 for the six months ended June 30, 2004, with no such costs incurred for the six months ended June 30, 2003.
 Clinical trial and laboratory supplies costs have increased as we continue to advance and expand our clinical testing.
-As of June 30, 2004 we had 71 employees in research and development and manufacturing operations compared to 53 employees in research and development and manufacturing operations compared to 53 employees in research and development and manufacturing operations expenses increased from \$399,000 for the six months ended June 30, 2003.
-In addition, our non-cash stock compensation expense increased from \$399,000 for the six months ended June 30, 2004.
+As of June 30, 2004 we had 71 employees in research and development and manufacturing operations compared to 53 employees in research and development and manufacturing operations as of June 30, 2003.
+In addition, our non-cash stock compensation expense increased from \$399,000 for the six months ended June 30, 2003 to \$603,000 for the six months ended June 30, 2004.
 These increases were partially offset by a reduction of \$1.2 million in contractual payments relating to developing our antibody technology.
 The higher level of expense in the first half of 2003, related to our antibody technology, resulted from obligations to the third-party manufacturer of the antibodies that we use in our Xcellerate Technology.
 Since we store these antibodies in our inventory for use when needed in clinical trials and research and development activities, the manufacture of these antibodies occurs periodically, resulting in a corresponding increase in expense from time to time.
-We anticipate that research and development expenses will continue to gr from \$2.2 million for the six months ended June 30, 2003 to \$3.3 million for the six months ended June 30, 2004.
+We anticipate that research and development expenses will continue to grow in the foreseeable future as we expand our research, development and clinical tr from \$2.2 million for the six months ended June 30, 2003 to \$3.3 million for the six months ended June 30, 2004.
 The rise was due primarily to increases in professional fees, insurance costs, salary and other personnel-related expenses and non-cash stock compensation expense.
 Non-cash stock compensation expense increased from \$326,000 for the six months ended June 30, 2003 to \$614,000 for the six months ended June 30, 2004.
 We anticipate that general and administrative expenses will increase in the foreseeable future as we support our growth and incur costs related to being a public company.